Walk or cycle the Bendigo Creek Trail, which runs from Crusoe Reservoir to Epsom.

 It is a very popular way to travel, exercise or enjoy the scenery.
 Visit many key environmental and tourist sites along the way including Rosalind Park in the heart of Bendigo, Lake Weeroona in North Bendigo and the Bendigo Botanic Gardens in White Hills.

-For more information about local trails, call in at the Visitor information centre or go to the Bendigo Tourism website: cycling and walking trails.
+For more information about local trails, call in at the Bendigo Visitor Centre or go to the Bendigo Tourism website: cycling and walking trails

 Flora and fauna

 Many iconic species live in the creek including native fish, amphibians, birds, mammals and reptiles.
 The Sacred Kingfisher can occasionally be spotted along the creek.

 There are many sites along the creek where you can have a picnic, enjoy some bird watching or even pan for gold.